ripple/ripple-rest/docs/REF.md

   "source_transaction_id": "12345",
 }
 ```
++ `address` - the Ripple address that is the point of reference for this `Notification`
++ `type` - the resource type created, modified, or deleted by this transaction.
+The possible types are `payment`, `order`, `trustline`, `address`, and `none` (see the next `Notification` example for details on the `none` type).
+Currently this API only supports payments but future versions will support the other resource types as well
++ `direction` - `outgoing` if the transaction was submitted by the `address`, `incoming` if the transaction was created by another address but directly affects this one, or `passthrough` if the transaction was created by another address and only indirectly affects this one (e.g. if a payment ripples through a gateway or market maker those entities will see a `Notification` with the `passthrough` direction)
++ `state` - `validated` if the payment was successfully validated and written into the Ripple Ledger, `failed` if there was a problem that prevented the transaction from being validated, `empty` if the `type` is `none` and there are no pending outgoing transactions, `pending` if the `type` is `none` and there are still pending outgoing transactions
++ `result` - `tesSUCCESS` if the transaction was successfully processed and written into the Ripple ledger.
+If it was unsuccessful but a transaction fee was claimed the code will start with `tec`.
+More information about transaction errors can be found on the [Ripple Wiki](https://ripple.com/wiki/Transaction_errors)
++ `ledger` - the index number of the ledger containing this payment (the word "ledger" is used to refer to the global Ripple Ledger as well as the deltas each time the network comes to consensus and a new state of the global Ripple Ledger is agreed upon)
++ `hash` - The unique hash of the transaction.
+This is used throughout the Ripple protocol as the key identifier for any transaction
-+ `timestamp` is the UNIX timestamp for when the transaction was validated, or the number of milliseconds since January 1st, 1970 (00:00 UTC)
++ `timestamp` - the UNIX timestamp for when the transaction was validated, or the number of milliseconds since January 1st, 1970 (00:00 UTC)
-+ `timestamp_human` is the transaction validation time represented in the format `YYYY-MM-DDTHH:mm:ss.sssZ`.
++ `timestamp_human` - the transaction validation time represented in the format `YYYY-MM-DDTHH:mm:ss.sssZ`.
 The timezone is always UTC as denoted by the suffix "Z"
-+ `transaction_url` is a URL that can be queried to retrieve the full details of the transaction.
++ `transaction_url` - a URL that can be queried to retrieve the full details of the transaction.
 If it the transaction is a payment it will be returned in the `Payment` object format, otherwise it will be returned in the standard Ripple transaction format
-+ `next_notification_url` is a URL that can be queried to get the notification following this one for the given address
++ `next_notification_url` - a URL that can be queried to get the notification following this one for the given address
-+ `source_transaction_id` will be the same as the `source_transaction_id` originally submitted by the sender.
++ `source_transaction_id` - this will be the same as the `source_transaction_id` originally submitted by the sender.
 Senders should look for the `source_transaction_id`'s of payments they have submitted to `ripple-rest` amongst `Notification`s of validated payments.
 If the `source_transaction_id` of a particular payment appears in a `Notification` with the `state` listed as `validated`, then that payment has been successfully written into the Ripple Ledger

 If there are no new notifications, the empty `Notification` object will be returned in this format: